napari/docs/docs/plugins/virtual_environment_docs/1-virtual-environments.md

 Encourage your users to do the same.
 You can waste a lot of time trying to debug something that someone unknowingly did when installing a variety of things into their environment.
 If they can provide a repeatable example (starting from environment creation), then it's worth debugging.

-The next article in this series is [Deploying your plugin](./article-2-deploying-your-plugin.md).
+The next topic in this series is [Deploying your plugin](./2-deploying-your-plugin.md).